We update this webpage as we go through the partial reviews process.

 - Minister and NZCA confirm the Terms of Reference.

-- Director-General calls for nominations and appoints Options Development Groups members from whānau, hapū and iwi, Māori organisations, and conservation boards to work with DOC officials.
+- Director-General calls for nominations and appoints Options Development Group members from whānau, hapū and iwi, Māori organisations, and conservation boards to work with DOC officials.

 Related webpages to these steps: